 This course prepares nursing and midwifery students for their roles as knowledgeable and skilled health care professionals.
-It provides an introduction to and foundation for critical thinking and competent clinical practice.
+It provides an introduction to and foundation for professional conduct, critical thinking and safe, evidence-based clinical practice

 Port Macquarie Nth Coast Inst

 - Semester 1 - 2020

 On successful completion of the course students will be able to:

 1. Explain legal and professional requirements of the Codes of Conduct and Ethics for nurses/midwives in Australia and critically evaluate relevant cases

 2. Identify law and ethics related to privacy and confidentiality and critically evaluate relevant cases

 3. Demonstrate a beginning understanding of person/woman centred care, dignity care, therapeutic relationships and therapeutic communication

 4. Reflect on culture, values, ethics, attitudes, beliefs, assumptions and your own learning